ajmnsk/ner/README.md

   ```

-  If required you can still add RegexNER to the mix while creating SNerPipeline instance:
+  If required you can still add RegexNER to the mix:

   ```
   val pipeLine = SNerPipeline(Some("./lib/myTokensRegex.txt"),